-You'll find the sites and signs of Halloween throughout Detroit, Michigan, with haunted houses, parties, ghost tours, neighborhood decorations, and spooky legends in nearly all sections of the metropolitan area.
-Candy and costumes make the October holiday a favorite for kids, of course, and many activities around the Metro Detroit area are appropriate for younger travelers, from trick-or-treating opportunities to special movie presentations.
+You'll find the signs of Halloween throughout Detroit, Michigan, with haunted houses, parties, ghost tours, neighborhood decorations, and spooky legends in nearly all sections of the metropolitan area.
+The city and surrounding area is especially well-known for the elaborate haunted houses, but many activities around the Metro Detroit area are appropriate for younger travelers, too.

 Survive a Night in a Haunted House

 - Erebus: Located in Pontiac, Michigan, about a 30-minute drive from Detroit, this four-story haunted house has been in operation since the year 2000, with national recognition as one of the top destinations in the state for the Halloween season.
-Erebus runs from the middle of September through early November.
+Erebus runs from the end of September until November 7, 2020.

 - Hush Haunted Attraction: This Westland, Michigan, haunted house approximately 30 minutes by car from Detroit has been called one of the country's best haunted attractions.
 Hush provides a unique experience in a 40,000 square foot building with three haunted houses from the first weekend in October until November 13, 2020, which just happens to be Friday the 13th.

 - Exit 13: Every Friday, Saturday, and Sunday from September 18 to October 31, 2020, head to this Mt.
-Morris, Michigan, attraction about a 75-minute drive from Detroit changes each year to add more thrills and has been voted "Best Haunted Attraction" in Genesee County since 2013.
+Morris, Michigan, terrifying attraction.
+Exit 13 is about a 75-minute drive from Detroit and changes each year to add more thrills and has been voted the "Best Haunted Attraction" in Genesee County.

 Get Scared at a Haunted Attraction

 The Detroit region isn't only known for its plethora of haunted houses; there are also plenty of spooky farms, event spaces, and abandoned buildings in and around the city that are transformed for Halloween.

-- Terrorfied Forest: This mile-long walk through a forest in Pinckney, Michigan, about an hour's drive from Detroit, turns into a place of nightmares for the Halloween season each year from late September through the second week of November.
+- Terrorfied Forest: This mile-long walk through a forest in Pinckney, Michigan, about an hour's drive from Detroit, turns into a place of nightmares for the Halloween season.
+It's open every Thursday to Sunday from September 25 until November 1, 2020.